appium/appium/packages/appium-plugins/packages/base/README.md

 ### Adding new routes/commands

 You might decide that you want to add some new routes or commands to the Appium server, which could be called by clients.
-To do this, you should assign the `newMethodMap` class variable to an object containing a set of routes and command names and arguments.
+To do this, you should assign the static `newMethodMap` class variable to an object containing a set of routes and command names and arguments.
 The format of this object should exactly match the format of the `METHOD_MAP` object in Appium's [routes definition](https://github.com/appium/appium-base-driver/blob/master/lib/protocol/routes.js).
 Of course, just adding commands here does not implement them: you will also need to check for any new command names in your `handle` method to handle them, since by default there will be no implementation of commands added via `newMethodMap`.

 ## Tips